 How to Grow and Care

-Native to India (Karnataka, Kerala and Tamil Nadu).
+Caralluma umbellata is native to India (Karnataka, Kerala, and Tamil Nadu).

 - Back to genus Caralluma